Skip to main content

 4. Diversity that makes us all stronger

 Toronto is well-known as one of the most diverse and international cities on the planet and Canada is one of the world’s most welcoming countries, with one of the world’s best tech-related work permit/visa programs.
-In fact, more than 36% of the Corridor’s residents are foreign-born.
+Toronto’s immigration concentration is 46.6%, and Waterloo’s is 25.8%.

 Our universities have also put an emphasis on international talent.
 For example, approximately 22% of the University of Waterloo’s undergraduate students, and 40% of their graduate students, are from outside of Canada.
 You’ll find a similar story at many of the Corridor’s 16 post-secondary institutions.